Mehuge/ddb/README.md

 `--deep-scan`

-This option tells the file-scan logic to scan sub-folders of ingored folders.
+This option tells the file-scan logic to scan sub-folders of ignored folders.
 No files in the ignored folder will be backed up, but if the folder contains sub-folders that are not also ignored, they will be backed up.

 `--older-than`

 Not Yet Implemented.

-`backup` Options:
+#### `backup` Options:

 `--from` or `--source`